FullStackForger/ifmd-fullstackforger/tech/environment-setup/strider-ci-on-aws-ec2/part-2-automation.md

 ```

 **Note:** even though CI server doesn't push anything back it might be good idea to set up separate github account for deployments.

+## Github Webhooks

+### Public github email

+Public email is required so log into Github and navigate to `profile > public email` and change `Don't show my email` to address you setup in Strider CI account.

+**Note:** if you don't like keeping your email public, you can undo it once you Github Strider setup is complete.

 ### App registration